jamesfricker/bobcat-sdk/examples/004-bozo/README.md

 are on Arbitrum One.
 The token in use is USND (`0x4ecf61a6c2fab8a047ceb3b3b263b401763e9d49`), an algorithmic stablecoin by Nerite.

+The permit relayer is deployed at `0x4dbb639b1A5bfa2a130987be85291bA5D3B2b3Dd`.

+These deployments are on the Arbitrum One mainnet network.

 ## DISCLAIMER

 This was made for fun and to show off bobcat-sdk!
 Do not participate if you can afford to